Ellmen/alcov/README.md

 # CoV Breakdown

 Analysis of SARS-CoV-2 mutations.
+The primary purpose of the tool is:

+* Estimating abundace of variants of concern from wastewater sequencing data

-The tool can be used for:
+The tool can also be used for:

 * Converting nucleotide and amino acid mutations for SARS-CoV-2 such as those found on https://covariants.org/variants/S.N501
 * Determining the frequency of mutations of interest in BAM files.
 Currently looks for N501Y and A28271- from https://www.medrxiv.org/content/10.1101/2021.02.22.21252041v1.full.pdf